 Class 5: Membranous LN

 Kidney biopsy is crucial to help diagnose lupus nephritis and rule out other issues.
-It’s also helpful to identify the classification of LN to determine which therapy is effective.
-A biopsy is performed whenever there’s an indication of a severe form of nephritis (Class 3-5).
-At times, a biopsy needs to be repeated to confirm a diagnosis.
+It’s also helpful to identify the class of LN in a given case in order to determine the most effective therapy for that patient.

 There is a wide range of tests that can determine how the kidney is affected.